The Minimalist iPhone Shoot Kit: Your phone, your brain.

 Free your mind, dude.

-If carrying the added weight of a shoot kit for your iPhone, you also weigh down your mind with decisions on what toys to use and when.
-Carrying even one item, like a lens attachment, adds the decision of whether you should use it or not.
+Before iPhone 13 Pro, I used to carry a waist pack full of iPhone gear but innovations in the cameras have made that unnecessary.
+When you weigh yourself down with gear, you also weigh down your mind with decisions on what toys to use and when.
 The extra thought can slow down the creative process.
 Many of the world’s best street shooters just use a wide-angle lens so they can work fast.
 Since every iPhone available today has a Wide camera, you’ve got that base covered too.
+If you have more camera on your iPhone, so much the better.

-There are many techniques that professional photographers have improvised over the years to work at slower and faster shutter speeds, improve on lighting and emphasize perspective without resorting to changing lenses, carrying a tripod or lugging around any extra toys.
-These techniques require no camera bag, just your brain.
+There are many techniques that professional photographers have improvised over the years to work at slower and faster shutter speeds, improve on lighting and emphasize perspective without carrying around anything but the camera.
+These techniques just require your brain.
 A lot of know-how has no physical weight.

 Make use of your built-in lenses.

-The iPhone 11 Pro and iPad Pro have a triple camera system that includes a Wide, Tele and now Ultra Wide camera.
+The iPhone 13 Pro and has a triple camera system that includes a Wide, Tele and now an Ultra Wide camera with macro.
 If you work heavily with all three cameras, you’ll learn the strengths and weaknesses.
 The lens lengths weren’t chosen at random: They’re the most useful perspectives in photography.
 The iPhone’s Tele camera is great for capturing flattering photos people, while the Wide is practical for capturing their environment, with or without them in it.
 The Ultra Wide camera gives a view similar to a GoPro, letting you to leave the action cam at home.
+And macro capability lets you picture the world from extremely close up.

-When using Portrait mode on the iPhone Pro models, images from the Wide and Tele cameras are combined to create a sharp subject against a blurred background.
-It gives you the impression a longer telephoto was used.
-(The iPhone XR, iPhone 11 and second-gen iPhone SE have a Portrait mode now too, but with a single lens, the trick isn’t as nice.)
+When using Portrait mode on the iPhone Pro models, images from the Wide and Tele cameras or Wide and Ultra Wide are combined to create a sharp subject against a blurred background.
+(Some iPhone models with a single lens can do this too, but the trick isn’t as nice.)